abohay/portfolio/README.md

 ## How I built this project

-I applied what i have learned througth HTML CSS Responsive techniques to execute this project
+I applied what I have learned througth HTML CSS Responsive techniques to execute this project